("Limerick Leaders" account of the Marathon

 STALEMATE

-A stalemate developed here as neither crew would give way to the other.
+A stalemate developed here as neither crew would give way to the

-terrific, each side egging on their respective crews.
+shore was terrific, each side egging on their respective crews.

 The Corbally crew, Sheehan, Lysaght and Kinsella